brettahale/Polyglot/docs/_build/html/_sources/usage.txt

 Start Polyglot on Boot
 ----------------------

-If you are running the module you already have the polyglot.server file in your Polyglot root folder.
+If you are running the module you already have the polyglot.service file in your Polyglot root folder.
 If not then get it like so:

 .. code-block:: bash